lagebj/AzBuilder/README.md

 #### Excluded folder

-AzBuilder excludes any folder named `.deployments` to make it easier to keep all your already deployed ARM templates without having to deploy all ARM templates every time.
+AzBuilder excludes any folder named `.deployments` to make it easier to keep all your already deployed ARM templates without having to deploy all ARM templates every time or delete them.
 A `.deployments` folder can be created under every subfolder to make it easier to keep track of which ARM templates have been deployed where.

-If we take a look at the same folder structure as in the example above and add `.deployments` folders where applicable it would look like below.
+If we take a look at the same folder structure as in the example above and add a `.deployments` folders where applicable it would look like below.
 In this example all ARM templates will be skipped because they are located in a `.deployments` folder.
-AzBuilder provides the function `Move-AzBuilderTemplate` to automatically move any ARM templates that have been successfully deployed.
+AzBuilder provides the function `Move-AzBuilderTemplate` to automatically move any ARM templates that have been successfully deployed to their respective `.deployments` folder.

 📦c:\temp\AzBuilder-root\
  ┣ 📂azb\